Magnetic Resonance Angiography (MRA)

 During an MRA scan, you lie on a cushioned table that moves into the scanner.
 An injected contrast agent may be used.
 MRI contrast agents rarely cause allergic reactions.

-The technologists stays in contact with you throughout the exam.
+The technologists will stay in contact with you throughout the exam.
 When the scan begins, you will hear a muffled sound for several minutes.
 Lie as still as possible, as any movement during this time can distort the image.